iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

-With the title of being a regional conference, we now have the clout to invite successful technology practicioners from overseas to give talks and share their ideas with the local people.
+With the title of being a regional conference, we now have the clout to invite successful technology practicioners from overseas to give talks and share their insights and ideas with the local crowd.
 This will hopefully spark interest and motivate them to further improve their skills and knowledge.

-# Changing the world one PyCon at a time
+## Changing the world one PyCon at a time

-In essence, the aim of a conference like a PyCon, similar to the experience museums or art galleries offer is to enlighten you and transform you to a different person intellectually from that person that you were before attending the conference.
-In the context of conferences, this is mostly achieved from the human interaction that you've achieved listening to and discussing about talks and interacting with other attendees.

-But these transformation does not have to be big

-For APAC this year and for the first time in the history of PyCon in Malaysia, we are trying a few new things, that hopefully will

-Financial Aid
-Tie up with Women Who Code
-Having the conference at a commercial conference venue Reducing waste
-Subsidized ticketing

-Through PyCon, the community also tries to practice common ground principles based on universal ideas and ideals.
-All regional or local PyCons which requests grants from the PSF are required to have a _Code Of Conduct_ that governs how they organizers manage the conference, _and_ also how the attendess behave and interact with one another during the conference.
+Through PyCon, the community also tries to practice common ground principles based on universally accepted ideas and ideals.
+All regional or local PyCons which requests grants from the PSF [are required to have a _Code Of Conduct_](http://pyfound.blogspot.jp/2012/12/psf-moves-to-require-code-of-conduct.html) that governs how they organizers manage the conference, _and_ also how the attendess behave and interact with one another during the conference.

 These Code Of Conducts reflect the values of the community and what they think is important.
-Not all talks during PyCons are about programming, web frameworks or libraries: Some of them are about the experiences of the speaker to become a female developer, or the need to have more diversity and how it's achieved through free community training programs
+Not all talks during PyCons are about programming, web frameworks or libraries: Some of them are about the experiences of the speaker walking the path to become a female developer in an industry widely regarded as male dominated, or the need to have more diversity and how it's achieved through free community training programs.

-Focused groups like PyLadies (python group focused on women), DjangoCon (Conference focused on the Django framework) and SciPy (Conference for the users of python in the academics and science fields) also all contribute to that same ideas and ideals while adding to the vibrant python community, while PyCon is the general conference that tries to cover many usages of Python.
+Focused groups like PyLadies (python group focused on women), DjangoCon (Conference focused on the Django framework) and SciPy (Conference for the users of python in the academics and science fields) also all contribute to these same ideas and ideals while adding more spice to the already vibrant python community.
+In all this PyCon is the general conference that tries to cover many usages of Python.

+Following the spirit of the community at large and the values and ideals that we try to have, for APAC this year and for the first time in the history of PyCon in Malaysia, we are trying a few new things, such as

+- Financial Aid
+- Tie up with Women Who Code (WHC)
+- Having the conference at a commercial conference venue
+- Reducing waste
+- Subsidized ticketing

+The Financial Aid, tie up with WHC and subsidized ticketing all aims to increase participation from under represented groups who could not have attended the conference due to financial reasons, or also from female tech communities, which historically have little participation in tech conferences locally.

 So in a way, PyCons are not _only_ just a technical conference that you might expect from practicioners of a certain technology: It's also sort of a social movement.
-Although in PyCons you do have booths for companies the commercial aspects are very much watered down (as opposed to RISE or Web Summit) and people come
+Although in PyCons you do have booths for companies the commercial aspects are very much watered down (as opposed to RISE or Web Summit).

 With the PyCon and it's culture blooming in this part of the world, I hope it will continue to be a place pythonistas regardless of experience continue to meet, exchange ideas, interact and grow.

+In essence, the aim of a conference like a PyCon, similar to the experience museums or art galleries offer is to enlighten you and transform you to a different person intellectually from that person that you were before attending the conference.
+In the context of conferences, this is mostly achieved from the human interaction that you've achieved listening to and discussing about talks and interacting with other attendees.
-Changing the world starts here, by us, and one PyCon at a time.
+These transformations does not have to be huge leaps.
+Knowledge transfers take time and require us to work on the new information many times in our minds before we can fully appreciate and understand them.
+Changing the world starts here, by us, one good idea at a time, one PyCon at a time.

 [^fn01]:[Why was Python's popularity so sudden?](https://softwareengineering.stackexchange.com/questions/27207/why-was-pythons-popularity-so-sudden)